jldez/pyplasma/README.md

 #### Surface roughness

-To add surface roughness to the `xmin` boundary (other boundaries not possible yet), use
+To add surface roughness to the `xmin` boundary (other boundaries not possible yet), use (after adding material to the domain)

 ```python
 surface_roughness(material, boundary='xmin', amplitude=20*nm, noise='fractal', feature_size=100*nm, show=True)